solana-foundation/developer-content/CONTRIBUTING.md

 - publicly displayed via the UI of [solana.com](https://solana.com) (located in a different repo)
 - content translations are supported via Crowdin
+- code blocks must use code-import for file snippets (via filesystem)
+- code file should be [tests](https://nodejs.org/api/test.html) and should add code ranges instead of whole test file

 ## Content guidelines